oprietop/docker-gitlab-runner/README.md

 ```

 ## Notes
-You can get the cerficate and store into ca.crt with openssl if needed
+You can get the ca into a ca.crt file with openssl if needed
 ```
 openssl s_client -connect gitlab.com:443 -showcerts </dev/null 2>/dev/null | sed -e '/-----BEGIN/,/-----END/!d'
 ```